RyanRyan-code/wine_practice/README.md

 ### 1.added a foreign key to the entity
 ### 2.now using enum
 ### 3.updated exception
-### 4.business logic is not updated. now it's empty
+### 4.realisation of business logic remains unchanged. how to make better use of stream()?